JonasArtmeier/JonasArtmeier/README.md

-# Jonas Artmeier - passionate about IT Strategy and applikation development
+# Jonas Artmeier - passionate about IT Strategy and Application Development

 Hi 👋 I'm Jonas, an Austrian-German IT Consultant who developed a passion for coding.